Public Libraries Respond to the Opioid Crisis with Their Communities

 The "Opioid Crisis Support Kit for Public Libraries" is in Word document format, so that you can save your work, thoughts, and ideas.
 There are videos, readings, and activities specific to library work that you can learn from and explore.

-Join us on May 16, 2024 for a free webinar to learn more about the Support Kit, how it was created, and how to use it.
-You'll also hear from library staff who participated in the early testing and who were able to implement new programs to meet local needs.
+On May 16, 2024, we hosted a free webinar for library staff to learn more about the Support Kit, how it was created, and how to use it.
+Library staff who participated in the early testing and who were able to implement new programs to meet local needs also share their work.

 Preceding research